1. Frida Shine

 Frida performed "I Have A Dream" and "I Know There's Something Going On" on the United Nations Gala at the end of May.
 She sang live together with a children choir.

-The album contained 10 songs including two real rarities: the song "Slowly" written by Benny Andersson and Björn Ulvaeus as well as Frida's own composition "Don't Do It".
-The French singer and composer Daniel Balavoine (who performed together with Frida the ABBAcadabra duet "Belle" the year before) contributed to the album with one song "The Face".
-The album was produced by Steve Lillywhite and Steve's musicians played there.
+The album "Shine" was released in Sweden in September 1984.
+It contained 10 songs including two real rarities: the song "Slowly" written by Benny Andersson and Björn Ulvaeus as well as Frida's own composition "Don't Do It".
+Even the French singer and composer Daniel Balavoine (who had performed together with Frida the ABBAcadabra duet "Belle" in 1983) contributed with one song "The Face".
+The album was produced by Steve Lillywhite and his studio musicians played almost all instruments.
 The only musician from the ABBA family was Ruger Gunnarsson who played bass on the title song and "Chemistry Tonight".
 The album contained both modern up-tempo songs as "Shine" , "One Little Lie" and "Chemistry Tonight" and some beautiful ballads: "Come To Me", "Slowly", "Don't Do It" or "Comfort Me" which can be maybe called for "Shine's" "Like An Angel Passing Through My Room" - a very different song with a very special sound and interpretation which suits Frida very good.
 Two songs which are quite difficult to understand musically are "Twist in the Dark" and "Heart of the Country" - two interesting compositions but definitely wrong choice for single releases.

 Frida made a big promotional work for the album but it was not shining on the charts anyway.
 It appeared shortly on the British album chart (1 week) where it reached number 67.
 Very bad promotion work done by Frida's record company in Great Britain was probably the main reason to the flop.